 Guest security has come a long way since the founding of Clarendon Serviced Apartments in 1988.

-Back then, mention double-cylinder deadbolt locks in common areas, CCTV in the lobby or locked windows on the 5th floor and people would have thought you were talking about a rather insalubrious location in London for a luxury apartment!
+Back then, mention double-cylinder deadbolt locks in common areas, CCTV in the lobby or locked windows on the 5th floor and people would have thought you were talking about a rather insalubrious location in London for a nice apartment!

 However, it’s not just security from the professional opportunist keen to find something of value to sell down at the local pub!
 The tragic events of ‘9/11’, in 2001, resulted in the travel industry as a whole, taking an enormous economic nosedive which had a knock-on effect that has lasted through to today.